sammosummo/sammosummo.github.io/_posts/2019-09-21-equal-loudness-contours.md

 ---
-layout: post
-title: Equal-loudness contours
 date: 2019-09-21
 has_code: true
 has_comments: true
+layout: post
 tags:
- - Python
- - sound
+- python
- - psychophysics
+- hearing
+title: Equal-loudness contours
 ---
 Two tones with different frequencies presented at the same sound pressure level (SPL) may not sound equally loud. *Equal-loudness contours* represent these variations in perceived